 Information is gathered from published sources, such as the shipping press and other specialist publications, as well as from vessel owners, their insurers and from ITOPF's own experience at incidents.
 Historically, information from published sources mostly related to large spills, often resulting from collisions, groundings, structural damage, fires or explosions.
 In recent decades, however, reporting of smaller spills has improved.

-The total volume of oil lost to the environment from tanker spills in 2020 was approximately 1,000 tonnes.
-This is the same quantity as recorded in 2012 and 2019, and the lowest annual figure recorded in the last five decades.
+The total volume of oil lost to the environment from tanker spills in 2021 was approximately 10,000 tonnes.
+This is higher than the previous two years and is largely attributed to the one large incident recorded.

 Global oil spill trend